jukkaturunen/sandboxvtt/status.md

 ### Current Phase Tasks

-Phase 5-11 will be implemented next.
-The core infrastructure is now complete!
+Phase 6-11 will be implemented next.

 ### Current Status
-Phase 4 complete!
-Sandbox view with complete layout, character naming modal, and WebSocket integration.
-Connection status displayed in real-time.
-GM panel visible only to GM, players get character name modal.
-Ready for Phase 5 - Image Management.
+Phase 5 complete!
+GM can now upload images, view them in a list, activate/switch between them, and share invite links.
+All image changes broadcast in real-time via WebSocket.
+Ready for Phase 6 - Image Display (rendering active image on canvas with zoom/pan).

 ---